Same Day Music is an

 Browse Rigs and Perform

-The Kemper Profiling Amplifier comes with two play modes.
+The Kemper Profiler Amplifier comes with two play modes.
 The "Browser" mode assists you in quickly finding the right rig thanks to its sophisticated sort and search functions.
 The "Perform" mode arranges your rigs according to the set list you'll play tonight.
 Perform mode focuses on overview - think of a Performance like a lead sheet which allows you to collect, order and name all the rigs you need for a certain song.

 In both modes the bright LCD display gives you a full overview of the chosen rig.
 The six rotary encoders below the display become controllers for the gain, EQ, and master volume.

-The Kemper Profiling Amplifier makes it easy for you to share your personal library with other users.
+The Kemper Profiler Amplifier makes it easy for you to share your personal library with other users.
 Rigs and Profiles are small files which include your name and numerous other details which can be used to filter and search for a specific rig.
 You can then exchange profiles either through the official Kemper-Amplifier website profile exchange, emails, or other online forums and services.
 The Profiler is equipped with intuitive search and filter functions allowing you to maintain a great overview of the growing library of custom profiles and rigs from around the globe.

 Editing with a breeze